081888thLite/TicTacToe/README.md

 elm-reactor
 ```

-4. Now open up your browser and navigate to `http://localhost:8000`
+4. Now open up your browser and navigate to `http://localhost:8000/index.html`

+## To Run the Test

+1. To run the test you may need to download the `elm-test` package first by running `elm-package install elm-community/elm-test`

+_(Hit `y` + Enter when you are prompted: May I add that to elm-package.json for you?)_

+2. Then run `elm-test`

 ### That's all there is to it!